BonBonBPP/DSPP/README.md

  - Standardised numerical features to have a mean of 0 and a standard deviation of 1, which helps in improving the performance of the logistic regression model.

 4. **Imputing Missing Values:**
- - Imputed missing values in the `Arrival Delay in Minutes` column with the median to ensure completeness of data without introducing bias from extreme values.
+ - Imputed missing values in the `Arrival Delay in Minutes` column with the mean to ensure completeness of data without introducing bias from extreme values.

 ## Conclusion